Zinphraek/Event-Venue-API-Demo/README.md

 # Notes.

-This project is still in progress (mainly the tests suites).
-However, the API and the UIs are fully functional.
+This project is still in progress (mainly the tests suites and the API Documentation section of the README file).
-The time to complete the tests suites and deploy the project is estimated to be 2 months.

 # UIs repositories links.